MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

     ```
 ## Connecting to a network with custom peer connectivity configuration options

-This part of the guide shows you how to Create and Join a network with custom peer connectity configuration options.
+This part of the guide shows you how to Create and Join a network with custom peer connectivity configuration options.
 The default
 option is P2P, however, using any combination of the flags presented here: [DirectPeerConnectivityOptions](unity-party-api-reference/enums/partyunitydirectpeerconnectivityoptions.md), the user can modify this option.
 This example shows how P2P is set:

 1. Open the HelloPartyLogic.cs  script.
 In the `OnLoginSuccess` method, add the following code to create and join a network: